JRWu/dia_visualization/README.md

 # dia_visualization
 A repository housing tools for data visualization.
+The display is based on [Plotly | DASH](https://dash.plotly.com/), a Pythonic framework using Flask, Plotly.js and React.js.

 # Quickstart
 Clone the repository and navigate to the directory.